-- Pressing [ON/OFF] (Power) or [ - You also can change the aspect ratio of the screen and the video output system (page 163).
+- Pressing [ON/OFF] (Power) or [(REC) will not turn on the camera while the AV cable is connected. - You also can change the aspect ratio of the screen and the video output system (page 158).

 4. Now you can display images and play back movies as you normally do.